EU demands more concessions from Google to settle case

 The EU competition regulator has sought feedback from Google's rivals and third parties and a number of them have said any concessions would only reinforce Google's dominance.

-Reacting to Almunia's comments, lobbying group ICOMP called on the Commission to penalise Google if it does not come up with a better offer.
+Reacting to Almunia's comments, lobbying group ICOMP called on the Commission to penalize Google if it does not come up with a better offer.

 "The Commission must set a tight deadline failing which the commitments procedure should come to an end," ICOMP lawyer David Wood said in a statement.